sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_2.md

 ```

 ### Step 4 :- Setup wordpress
-Open Your Web Brower and browse **http://localhost:8080** and setup wordpress . <br/>
-Or In **play with docker** on up side our open port show in blue color click on that and setup wordpress .
+In **play with docker** on up side open port are show in blue color click on that and setup wordpress .

 ### Step 5 :- Write the shell script for continuous deployment
 In the step we are going to write shell script for continuous deployment <br/>